 Fujifilm 14mm vs 16mm

-So this is the tough question you have to ask yourself, should you get the smaller and lighter Fujinon 14mm, or go with the faster and slightly sharper Fujinon 16mm?
+So, this is the tough question you have to ask yourself: Should you get the smaller and lighter Fujinon 14mm or go with the faster and slightly sharper Fujinon 16mm?

-I actually hate that Fujifilm made that 16mm lens, because it’s so good that it made the decision between this 14mm and the 16mm extremely difficult.Â
+I hate that Fujifilm made that 16mm lens because it’s so good.
+It made the decision between the 14mm and the 16mm extremely difficult.

 Because the 16mm is so fast, it will also make for a better indoor wide lens.
-So like concerts, stadiums, friends and families, etc. However, I like the Bokeh on the 14mm better.
-The 16mm bokeh produces this sort of strange soap-bubble bokeh that I still sort of have mixed feelings about.Â
+So, it’s like concerts, stadiums, friends and families, etc. However, I like the Bokeh on the 14mm better.
+The 16mm bokeh produces this sort of strange soap-bubble bokeh that I still sort of have mixed feelings about.

-For astrophotography, obviously you’ll want that 16mm f1.4.Â
+For astrophotography, you’ll want that 16mm f1.4.

 For me, when shooting landscapes, I’ve found I always go for the 14mm first, then if I want tighter, I always go for the 23mm and end up skipping the 16mm.
-I often forget I have the 16mm for landscape and have to remind myself it’s there, but for street and day-to-day shooting, the 16mm (which will look really more like a 24mm because of the APS-C crop), is a little easier to use.
+I often forget I have the 16mm for landscape and have to remind myself it’s there, but for street and day-to-day shooting, the 16mm (which will look more like a 24mm because of the APS-C crop), is a little easier to use.

 Fujifilm 14mm vs Voigtlander 15mm